 International Education Programs

-Support modifications to the Temporary Assistance to Needy Families (TANF) program that expand the vocational education time limit from 12 months to at least 24 months in order to enable TANF recipients to complete training programs and gain the necessary skills to secure employment.
+- Support modifications to the Temporary Assistance to Needy Families (TANF) Program that expand the vocational education time limit from 12 months to at least 24 months in order to enable TANF recipients to complete training programs and gain necessary job skills.

-Support community college initiatives to train workers for the green economy and further the nation’s sustainability efforts.
+- Support community college initiatives to train workers for new energy technologies.

 Allied Health & Nursing Legislation

-Support the current scope of practice and expand educational and career advancement for professionals credentialed through 2-year institutions, with a particular emphasis on attaining the Master of Science in Nursing degree.
+- Support the current scope of practice and expand educational and career advancement for professionals credentialed through two-year institutions, with a particular emphasis on attaining the Masters of Science in Nursing (MSN).

 Rural Economic Development

-Ensure community colleges and the areas they serve have adequate access to broadband Internet service.
+- Ensure community colleges and the areas they serve have adequate access to broadband internet services.